saesrpg/issues/README.md

 # Issues

-This repository is used for tracking bugs and issues for the current **SAES:RPG MTA server**.
+This repository is used for tracking bugs and issues for the current **SAES:RPG MTA server** only!

+If you wish to request new features, improvements or changes, please do it here: https://github.com/saesrpg/features-changes/

 If you encounter a bug or any problem while playing on the server, please report it by creating a new issue using the **[Issues](https://github.com/saesrpg/issues/issues)** tab in this repository.